Gabriel Dussurget: Early life

 Gabriel Dussurget was born on 1 January 1904 in Aïn M'lila near Biskra in French Algeria.
 He attended public schools in Constantine and learned to play the piano.
 He moved to France with his parents shortly after World War I to receive treatment for malaria.
-He passed his Baccalauréat in Paris.
+He passed his baccalauréat in Paris.

 Career

 He worked as a dancer in Paris in the 1930s.
 During World War II, he founded a drama school in Paris with his partner, Henri Lambert.
-His students included Jean-Louis Barrault, Ginette Neveu, Madeleine Renaud, Yvonne Loriod, Olivier Messiaen, Raymond Rouleau, etc. In 1945, shortly after the war, he established Les Ballets des Champs-Elysées, a Paris-based ballet company, with Roland Petit and Boris Kochno.
+His students included Jean-Louis Barrault, Ginette Neveu, Madeleine Renaud, Yvonne Loriod, Olivier Messiaen, and Raymond Rouleau.
+In 1945, shortly after the war, he established Les Ballets des Champs-Elysées, a Paris-based ballet company, with Roland Petit and Boris Kochno.